Master of Arts in Apologetics Degree (MAA)

 Degree Program Description

-HBU’s program is set apart from other programs by its interdisciplinary nature and its engagement with culture, and the arts and humanities.
-Furthermore, the program includes a strong component of coursework in writing and communication, designed to help students achieve excellence in writing, speaking, and other forms of apologetic engagement.
+HBU’s MAA is set apart from other programs by its interdisciplinary nature and its engagement with philosophy, culture, art, and humanities.
+Furthermore, the apologetics study includes coursework designed to help students achieve excellence in writing, speaking, and other forms of apologetic engagement.
 The degree includes a thesis option, which is ideal for students who wish to pursue further work at the doctoral level.

 The “mere Christian” focus of the program and the ecumenical nature of the faculty means that the MAA is designed to serve all parts of the body of Christ, and welcomes Catholic and Orthodox as well as Protestant students.